igrafx/miningkafka/howto.md

 When doing so, make sure you download the latest version of the connector.

 To do so, you must *manually* copy a directory with the required JAR files and configurations into the designated connectors directory (`connect-plugins` in our setup).
-After adding a new connector, restart the `liveconnect` Docker container with the ``make liveconnect`` command.
+After adding a new connector, restart the Docker container with the ``make start`` command.

 There are numerous Kafka connectors, including many from the [Camel Kafka ecosystem](https://camel.apache.org/camel-kafka-connector/latest/).
 You may look for them in the [Maven repository](https://mvnrepository.com/) and directly download a **jar** or a **targz** as per your preference.